CoolJim/XFrameWorks/README.md

 We hope that we build a communtity of helpful, kind people.
 We already have a guide to contributing, a Wiki has been set up and there is also a Code of Conduct/Ethics Code.
 You can also ask the community at: https://plus.google.com/communities/115875200720372285943 (note: google plus support *ends 2020* instead, reddit will be taking over.
 ## Help & Support
 If you're stuck, don't worry!
 Look in the wiki for help!
 You can also ask the community at https://plus.google.com/communities/115875200720372285943.
 For more unusual situations, you can contact support via emailing **jimke2000@gmail.com**.
 We will usally reply within 2 bussiness days.
+## Wiki
+You are welcome to consult the wiki for project info!
+More pages of the wiki will be *coming soon*
 ## Other Links
 Google+ Community Support: https://plus.google.com/communities/115875200720372285943
 <br>